fourminute/Fluffy/README.md

 If you still receive this error, you can try installing LibUSB: https://github.com/fourminute/Fluffy/blob/master/libusb-win32-devel-filter-1.2.6.0.exe.

 ## Additional Linux instructions
+### Switch Rules.d Config
 By default, Linux imposes restrictions on USB devices.
 Without setting a <b>rule</b> for the Switch, Fluffy won't be able to communicate.
 * Right-click this link and click "Save link as..." https://raw.githubusercontent.com/fourminute/Fluffy/master/linux/80-fluffy-switch.rules
 * Save the file to your HOME directory.
 * Open terminal and type "ls -l", do you see the file?
 If not make sure you saved it in the correct location.
 * In terminal enter "sudo mv 80-fluffy-switch.rules /etc/udev/rules.d/"
 * Restart your computer

+### " Error: Permission Denied"
+If running Fluffy results in "Permission Denied" error.
+You may need to set Fluffy.pyw as executable.
+Run the following command: "sudo chmod +x /path/to/fluffy.pyw"

+If doing the above step didn't work, you may need to run Fluffy as root.
+Run Fluffy with the following command: "sudo python3 /path/to/fluffy.pyw".

+This is due to the fact that Fluffy generates an icon(.ico), inlay(.png) and log file.
+Some Linux distributions have strict permissions set in place that restrict these types of actions without root priviledges.

 ## Additional MacOS instructions
 * brew install libusb <i>(For more info on brew, head to https://brew.sh/)</i>